-Inheritance is Evil: The Epic Fail of the DataAnnotationsModelBinder
+Inheritance Is Evil: The Epic Fail of the DataAnnotationsModelBinder

 The DataAnnotationsModelBinder is a pretty neat little class that enforces validation attributes on models like this one: